kianayao/evaluation/README.md

 What is one solution to the vanishing gradient problem in backprop?
+> null

 What is the traditional flow of interactions for a reinforcement learning agent?
  - Read the current state, take an action, environment updates state
  - Make a prediction, evaluate the loss from a target, update model with backprop
- - Generate result, compare result to similar objects of the class, improve discriminator and predictor
+ > - Generate result, compare result to similar objects of the class, improve discriminator and predictor

 Briefly describe either branch and bound or dynamic programming:
+> null

 What is the main challenge with implementing A*:
- - Picking the correct heuristic
+ > - Picking the correct heuristic
  - Initialization parameters
  - Solution will not converge
  - Too long of an execution compared to other common pathfinders